mildprdd/JavaEE/README.md

- Java EE notes and assignments
+ Java EE notes and assignments.